 For more complex cases, a continuation sheet should be used to extend the entry rather than compressing clinical detail into an inadequate space.
 Each continuation sheet must carry the same patient identifiers and be signed and dated just as the original entry would be.

-Common Mistakes in Medical Notes and How to Correct Them
+Common Mistakes and Documentation Red Flags in Medical Notes

 Even experienced clinicians make documentation errors.
+Knowing what are red flags for a doctor can help you avoid triggering medical audits or legal scrutiny.
 The most common problems fall into a few recurring categories.

 Excessive abbreviation and jargon are frequent offenders.
 Using locally understood shorthand may seem efficient, but an abbreviation that is clear to one team can be ambiguous or meaningless to another.
-Any abbreviation used in patient notes should conform to an agreed local or national list, and non-standard abbreviations should be avoided entirely.
+Any abbreviation used in patient notes should conform to an approved institutional list, and non-standard abbreviations should be avoided entirely.

 Factual errors occur in any documentation system.
 The correct procedure for correcting an error in a paper record is to draw a single line through the incorrect text so that it remains legible, then write the correction alongside it with the date, time, and your signature.